-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at 31 December each year for the years 2008, 2009 and 2010 and for the periods ending 30 June for years 2010 and 2011.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at 31 December each year.

 Subsidiaries are consolidated from the date of their acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
 Control comprises the power to govern the financial and operating policies of the investee so as to obtain benefit from its activities and is achieved through direct or indirect ownership of voting rights; currently exercisable or convertible potential voting rights; or by way of contractual agreement.
 The financial statements of subsidiaries used in the preparation of the consolidated financial statements are prepared for the same reporting year-end as the parent company and are based on consistent accounting policies.
 All intergroup balances and transactions, including unrealised profits arising from them, are eliminated.